 |6||Macun Street Office|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Jiaozuo air is currently 2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Jiaozuo is currently 6.6 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Tuesday, Sep 27|

 Moderate 91 US AQI

 Unhealthy for Sensitive Groups 126 US AQI